python-be/python-be.github.io/README.md

 ## JOIN US

 If you are an organisation located in Belgium and using Python, you can officially be a part of the Belgian Community and increase you visibility and collaborations.
+Get in touch with us to be a part of The Belgian Python Community.

 ## CONTRIBUTING TO THE WEBSITE

 If you are already a part of the Python Belgian Community, you are most welcome to add Events and Job Offers at your site.
+You can also add testimonials about how Python and the Community has turned out for you.
+You can add more **Partners** and **Sponsers** to the site, it is really a collective effort to bring up the Community.

-You can contribute by a simple pull/merge-requests.
+You can contribute to website by a simple pull/merge-request mechanism.

 The Website is built in **Lektor** that uses beautiful Static Content Management System to build dynamic websites out of flat files.
 So it is super easy to add more content to it anytime.
 Infact, there is a UI for this purpose, so you need not dig into the code to find out what does what.